sifteo/thundercracker/docs/doxygen/src/getting_started.md

 # Requirements
 If you don't have it already, grab the latest version of the SDK at https://www.sifteo.com/developers

-Check the requirements for @ref setup_osx, @ref setup_win, or @ref setup_linux to make sure you have everything you need.

 # Installation

 The Sifteo SDK is distributed as a zip archive, and can be unpacked anywhere on your machine.